dazza-codes/marc2linkeddata/README.md

     # -D = debug info
     # -R = reasoning (query rewriting)
     # -s -1 = no timeouts

+Troubleshoot 4store

+    # list all the KB storage
+    ls -alh /var/lib/4store/
+    # setup a new KB
+    sudo 4s-backend-setup store_name

 ## Loading Data from the Library of Congress (LOC)